gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

  :layout :post
  :tags ["cheap interpreter"]}

-[Last week][part 5] was all about me screweing up my benchmarks.
+[Last week][part 5] was all about me screwing up my benchmarks.
 There have been some very interesting [discussions on reddit][reddit], including suggestions on how to do better benchmarking in Haskell, and how to better implement the approaches presented in the previous parts of this series.
 I